 - In order to maintain continuous enrollment, all students studying abroad (both during the academic year and summer) are registered in a placeholder course by OIE.
 Students participating on faculty-led programs must register for the appropriate study abroad course as advised by OIE.
 These courses are limited for use by students earning credit through an approved institution abroad.
 All study abroad must be approved by Marquette prior to enrollment in the study abroad placeholder course.

-- Students who fail to register for the required study abroad course prior to the first day of the study abroad program, will be registered for the course by the University and are responsible for all the tuition and fees associated with that class and program.
+- Students who do not register for the study abroad placeholder by the end of the term prior to study abroad will be withdrawn from their study abroad program.
 Students who are registered for the required study abroad course, fail to attend the study abroad program and have not dropped the class by the first day of the study abroad program, will be withdrawn from the program by the University and assigned a grade of UW.
 This grade may not be appealed.

 - Students are required to discuss their plans to study abroad with a financial aid counselor and are personally responsible for understanding how their financial aid does, or does not, apply for a study abroad program.

 - Students are responsible for obtaining all necessary travel documents including, but not limited to, passports, visas and airline tickets.

 a.
 The student is seeking any financial aid (including alternative loans) for the term of study abroad (applies to the fall, spring and summer terms); and/ or

 b.
 The student needs verification of at least half-time enrollment in order to defer loan repayments due to a prior history of receiving federal financial aid (applies to semester terms only); and/or